storj/design-docs/20250821-abbreviated-project-deletion.md

 When the flow is disabled, the old flow will be used as before.
 In case there is an issue with the new flow, the configuration can be set to false, disable the new flow and the chore.
 Projects marked as pending deletion will remain in status `ProjectPendingDeletion` indefinitely until the chore is re-enabled or manually cleaned up.

-## Out of scope

-- Admin functionality to manually delete projects.
-- Admin functionality to restore projects marked as pending deletion.